Entity-Based Evaluation of Political Bias in Automatic Summarization: Additional Summary Similarity Comparisons

 There is strong evidence of hallucination among the abstractive models, particularly of journalist and reporter names (e.g., ``Ruben Navarrette'').
 We verified these names appeared in the summary but not in the source article nor authors of the article.
-For example, this \PEGASUS summary was generated for this Trump only \href{https://www.dispatch.com/story/opinion/editorials/2020/06/22/editorial-daca-decision-is-clear-congress-must-fix-this/42156271/}{Columbus Dispatch article} (that includes no mention of Navarrette): \begin{quote} \emph{The Supreme Court shot down the Trump administration's efforts to undo the Obama-era Deferred Action for Childhood Arrivals program.
+For example, this \PEGASUS summary was generated for this Trump only \href{https://www.dispatch.com/story/opinion/editorials/2020/06/22/editorial-daca-decision-is-clear-congress-must-fix-this/42156271/}{Columbus Dispatch article} (that includes no mention of Navarrette):

+\begingroup \advance\leftmargini -1.5em \begin{quote} \emph{The Supreme Court shot down the Trump administration's efforts to undo the Obama-era Deferred Action for Childhood Arrivals program.
 Ruben Navarrette: DACA is a temporary solution to a broader problem.
 He says Congress must get its act together and take an obvious step in the national interest.
-Navarrette: An overwhelming majority of Americans. believe the government should leave the Dreamers alone and craft a path to citizenship.} \end{quote}
+Navarrette: An overwhelming majority of Americans. believe the government should leave the Dreamers alone and craft a path to citizenship.} \end{quote} \endgroup